-The selection committee will consider all PATHS Scholarship Applications submitted by the Priority Application Deadline of January 31, 2018 to make its initial selection of PATHS Scholars.
+The selection committee will consider all PATHS Scholarship Applications submitted by the Priority Application Deadline of February 12, 2018 to make its initial selection of PATHS Scholars.
 The committee will notify priority applicants of decisions by late March, 2018.
-If funds remain available after consideration of all priority applications, the committee may invite later-accepted students to apply to PATHS by the Extended Application Deadline of March 31, 2018.
+If funds remain available after consideration of all priority applications, the committee may invite later-accepted students with an expressed interest in a CS major to apply to PATHS by the Extended Application Deadline of March 31, 2018.

 Recommendation Letter Information

 Please select someone who has worked closely with you and can address specifically in the recommendation letter how your attributes match the selection criteria.
 A science or math teacher who has interacted with you directly through coursework during a recent academic year is an example of a good choice, although any teacher who knows you well is suitable.
 Alternatively, your letter can be from an employer, an activity sponsor, a mentor in the community, or any other person (age 21 or older and not a member of your family) who can communicate effectively why you would be a worthy candidate for a PATHS Scholarship.
 Consider the scholarship selection criteria listed in the immediately preceding FAQ response above, and choose a recommender who is best positioned to provide specific examples that describe your applicable talents, achievements, interests and characteristics.